How to carry a 1911 concealed.

 - Easier to draw in a vehicle or sitting down.
 This is big.
 It was extremely difficult to draw my 1911 from behind my hip while I am basically sitting on it.

 Update: After appendix carrying for a few weeks now, I have some additional information.
 First, it definitely takes some time to get used to it.
 There is some poking going on especially when sitting in the car.
 I recommend removing the holster before getting into the car and don it after getting out if the location is appropriate.
 This will prevent some discomfort.

 The second thing is something I ran into as soon as I started practicing my draw from the Tier1 holster.
 I am a pretty hairy guy, and every time I drew the gun, I also ripped out a few hairs that got pinched between the gun and my thumb.
-I fixed this problem by purchasing a MicroTouch solo from a TV ad and shaved my entire torso!
+I fixed this problem by purchasing a $20 MicroTouch Solo and shaved my entire torso!
 Well, not really, shaved, but trimmed to about 3 mm.
 This fixed the issue immediately.

 IWB just behind the firing side hip.

 This is the method that I have used for 15+ years and I’m very comfortable with this method.
 I have used the same Crossbreed Super Tuck holster for all those years and it is still in excellent condition although it looks a little worn.

 This method of 1911 concealed carry works very well in most situations, and once you get used to it can be quite comfortable.
 Be sure that you practice your draw to make sure that you can reach back comfortably and quickly.
 I recommend practicing drawing from this position weekly with an unloaded gun to make sure you will be able to do it if and when the time comes.

 If you are squeamish about the position of the muzzle with appendix carry, then I would highly recommend this option.